-You choose when payments start (e.g., after 4, 8 or 13 weeks), depending on your savings and sick pay.
+You choose when payments start — often after 4, 8 or 13 weeks — usually aligned with employer sick pay or personal savings.

-Cover can run to a set age, often aligned with your retirement or mortgage term.
+Cover can run to a set age, often aligned with your mortgage term or planned retirement age.

 You can choose how long the cover pays out—anything from 1 or 2 years to right up until retirement age, depending on the policy.
 The longer the benefit period, the more comprehensive the cover.

-It depends on your age, health, job, and how long you want cover for.
+The cost depends on factors such as your age, occupation, health, the level of cover chosen and the waiting period.
 A good rule of thumb is to budget around 3–5% of your monthly income, but we’ll find options that suit your circumstances.

-We’re proud to support homebuyers, movers, and landlords across Kent—from Broadstairs, Margate and Ramsgate to Canterbury, Herne Bay and further afield.
-Wherever you are in your property journey, we’re here to help.
+We’re proud to support clients across Kent—from Broadstairs, Margate and Ramsgate to Canterbury, Herne Bay and further afield.
+Wherever you are in your property and financial journey, we’re here to help.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.